DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 - Configure the following in the widget:
   - `const apiUrl = "your API URL with endpoint";`
   - `"x-api-key": "your API token";`
-  - Optionally, update the logo in the `logo div`.
+  - Optionally, update the logo in the `logo div` and edit css colors and styling.
+  -

 - For improved styling, modify the following in Dashboard settings:
   - Hide the toolbar.